Table of Contents

 - A description of candidate's prior training and how it relates to candidate’s objectives and long term career plans.

 - A description of candidate’s professional responsibilities in his/her current NIH research position.

-- A description of candidate’s research efforts to date, including publications, prior research interests, and experience.
+- A description of candidate’s research efforts to date, including any publications, prior research interests and experience.